rubengonzi/Top-Tracks-Spotify-Playlist/README.md

 ### Automated

-To automatically update your playlist on a ficed schedule, you can use the Windows Task Scheduler.
+To automatically update your playlist on a fixed schedule, you can use the Windows Task Scheduler.
 I suggest watching this [tutorial](https://www.youtube.com/watch?v=T9A8TelGsdo) to guide you through the setup.